Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Hebrews 11:1,3,6

 Faith is full of substance.
-God, who is a spirit, and His Word, are real and solid as a rock.
-They are unquestionable realities.
+God, a spirit, and His Word are real and solid as a rock.
+They are undeniable realities.

 He only is my rock and my salvation.

 The number seven in Scripture speaks of fulfillment, satisfaction, and completion.
 This interpretation is evidenced and imaged by the seventh day of the created universe when God saw all He made, and it was good.
 The very first sentence in the Bible consists of seven Hebrew words expressing and summarizing the fulfillment of the creative events that follow.

 The following experience I am about to share continues to substantiate the hexagonal foundation of crystal formation and God's created order of things via His Word.

 On the 10th of April, 2014, our church hosted a "Jews for Jesus" presentation on Christ in the Passover, with the actual Passover being the 15th of April.
 The young lady who hosted the presentation lodged at my home that night.
 We arrived at my house after dark.
 When I stepped outside the car and looked up at the sky, the moon was encircled with a beautiful halo.

 A moon halo, otherwise known as a 22-degree halo, occurs when light from the sun or the moon is refracted through "hexagonal" ice crystals in the atmosphere at 22-degree angles.
 As I looked this up, I couldn't help but recall the 22 letters of the Hebrew Aleph-bet and the Bible Wheel discovery.